- Completed course 1 of Advanced Machine Learning Specialization from the Higher School of Economics in Moscow (National Research University).

-The following section contains topics and areas that I am actively researching.
+The following section contains topics and areas that I am interested in.

 Deep reinforcement learning

-- Researching the BabyAI platform (see paper here), imitation learning, and grounded language learning with DL.
-This platform is a testbed for improving the sample efficiency of deep RL algorithms with the goal of making dramatic advances in grounded language learning.
+- The BabyAI platform (see paper here), imitation learning, and grounded language learning with DL.
+The BabyAI platform is a testbed for improving the sample efficiency of deep RL algorithms with the goal of making dramatic advances in grounded language learning.

 - I’ve reproduced the sample efficiency results posted in Table 3 of the BabyAI paper for imitation learning from bot.